Change Delivery

 Demand Management

-• Having a common format for capturing and comparing new change demand, with quality controls in place to ensure consistency.
+A common format for capturing and comparing change demand, with quality controls to ensure consistency

 Resource Management